Nickklein13/CreatingVM-andSoftware/README.md

  Once complete, we now have our VM setup with the software we had set out to download With that said, this project is now completed with everything it set out to do.
 We can close the VM, and delete the Resource Group and VM on Azure.

-After doing this project, users should now have a much better grasp on how to launch a VM via Azure for whatever purposes they'll need it for, and they'll have a better understanding on how to use a website like ninite to help quick softward downloads to help save time.
+After doing this project, users should now have a much better grasp on how to launch a VM via Azure for whatever purposes they'll need it for, and they'll have a better understanding on how to use a website like ninite to help quick software downloads to help save time.

 </p>
 <br />